RURAL PURGE: The Day Hollywood Killed the Great Conservative Comedies & Westerns

 Liberal, in live performance, both Stand-up & Improv, as well as LP records.
 And in print, mostly new slick magazines from Playboy to National Lampoon.

-Almost overnight, the old Hollywood guard had been replaced by younger ambitious men.
+Almost overnight, most of the old Hollywood guard had been replaced by younger ambitious men.
 In both the motion picture studios and at the TV networks.
 The Old Guard had tried to satisfy the pressure from emulous outside interests.
-They first killed Gilligan’s Island and then Gomer Pyle, U.S.M.C. and I Dream Of Jeanie, as well as two Ivan Tors wildlife series: Daktari and Gentle Ben.
-Even though all five still had good ratings.
+They first killed Gilligan’s Island.
+And then Gomer Pyle, U.S.M.C. and I Dream Of Jeanie.
+Followed by the Westerns Daniel Boone and Death Valley Days.
+As well as two Ivan Tors wildlife series: Daktari and Gentle Ben.
+Even though all seven still had good ratings.
 But it wasn’t enough.
 Not near enough.
 And now the old executives were gone.

 Gomer Pyle, USMC